BayesianBoi/cds-visual/assignments/assignment 3/README.md

 ### Possible improvements
 - **Further Fine-Tuning:** More fine-tuning of the pretrained VGG16 model could potentially improve accuracy.
 I have tried countless different setups and this was the one that reached the highest accuracy.
 Similarly to further tweaking the model, changing parameters such as learning rate, batch size, and dropout rate might give better results.
 Also been tweaking around with them and the current ones were the ones that gave the best results.
 - **Additional Data:** Given the model the full data set (rather than a subset) would most likely increase the accuracy (as the subset is quite imbalanced in terms of how well the different categories of documents are represented)
 - **Multi-modal Approaches:** Combining the image data analysed here with a language model could yield better accuracy.
-As the visual representation of many of the document types are similar, the language model using the contents of the documents could better help distinguish them.
+As the visual representation of many of the document types are similar, a language model using the contents of the documents could better help distinguish them.